nosoop/SM-TFCustomWeaponsX/.github/ISSUE_TEMPLATE/bug-report.md

 **Other information**

 <!--
   If the problem involves or can be replicated with a custom item definition, please attach a minimal item file.
+  If any errors are reported are produced in the server console, please provide those as well.

   Run the below commands and provide the results, immediately before or after replicating:
   `sm exts list; sm plugins list;`